idaholab/moose/modules/navier_stokes/doc/intro_slides/slides/index.md

 !---

-# The Navier-Stokes Finite Folume Action
+# The Navier-Stokes Finite Volume Action
 style=font-size:26pt

+A simplified syntax has been developed, it relies on the `Action` system in MOOSE.
-For the documentation of the action, click [here](NSFVAction.md)!
+For the documentation of the corresponding action, click [here](NSFVAction.md)!

 !listing modules/navier_stokes/test/tests/finite_volume/ins/channel-flow/2d-rc-no-slip-action.i